MichaelBurge/michaelburge.github.io/_posts/2019-05-12-marai-agent.markdown

 There are a few interesting behaviors common to all levels:

 * The agent alternates between running and sprinting (Holding B).
-The variation in speed is less predictable than maintaining a constant speed, which increases its surprisal.
+The variation in speed makes future states harder to predict over than maintaining a constant speed.

 * Sometimes the network degenerates into a bad policy, staying still or getting stuck at a wall.
 These generally resolve themselves

 * Once the agent completes a level, it does not consistently complete the level.
 There is no explicit reward for doing so, and it may temporarily find higher surprisals in paths that do not complete the level.

-* We expected a "wall" of surprisals for pixels at the right edge of the screen, since new parts of the level that scroll into view are unpredictable.
-However, the Inverse Dynamics network doesn't use the edge of the screen to predict actions taken, so the Forward Dynamics network doesn't see features of it.
+* We expected a "wall" of surprisals for pixels at the right edge of the screen, as new parts of the level that scroll into view are unpredictable.
+However, the Inverse Dynamics network doesn't use the edge of the screen to predict actions taken, so the Forward Dynamics network cannot operate on those pixels.

 ## Concepts